POCO C31 with MediaTek Helio G35 SoC, 13MP triple cameras launched

-New Delhi, Sep 30 (IANS) POCO on Thursday expanded its C-series lineup with the launch of the POCO C31 smartphone in India.
+New Delhi: POCO on Thursday expanded its C-series lineup with the launch of the POCO C31 smartphone in India.

 The smartphone is priced at Rs 8,499 for 3GB RAM + 32GB storage model.
 The POCO C31 4GB RAM variant with 64GB of internal storage costs Rs 9,499.